acmahaja/AstroAgenda/Readme.md

 # AstroAgenda: Smart Calendar and To-Do List App

 ## Introduction
-AstroAgenda is an design and productivity focused automated calendar application.
-It includes smart calendar with a comprehensive to-do list, an automated system to manage schedules, events, and tasks.
+AstroAgenda is a design and productivity focused automated calendar application.
+It includes a smart calendar with a comprehensive to-do list, an automated system to manage schedules, events, and tasks.

 ## Features
 - **Google Calendar Integration**: Sync and manage your Google Calendar events.